 The following table summarizes the contribution recommendations for the Department and the members for the various Funds.
-We are recommending an increase in the Department contribution rate from \$1.30 to \$1.60 per \$100 of monthly retirement benefit for the Insured Lives Portion (Noncontributing).
+We recommend maintaining the Department contribution rate at \$0.25 per \$100 of payroll for the Insured Lives Death Benefit Fund for Contributing Members.
+In addition, we are recommending a decrease in the Department contribution rate from \$1.35 to \$1.27 per \$100 of monthly retirement benefit for the Insured Lives Death Benefit Fund for Noncontributing Members.

-Mem lbers
+Members

 Department Active Retired and Disabled

 Family Death Benefit Suspended N/A N/A

 Supplemental Family Death Benefit N/A \$2.25 biweekly \$4.90 monthly

 Insured Lives:

-Contributing Suspended \$1.00 biweekly N/A
+Contributing \$0.25 per \$100 of payroll \$1.00 biweekly N/A

-Noncontributing \$1.60 per \$100 of monthly retirement benefit N/A N/A
+Noncontributing \$1.27 per \$100 of monthly retirement benefit N/A N/A

 - > The assumed earnings rate is 5.0% for the combined funds.
-This 5.0% recommended return assumption is consistent with the assumption currently used by the Board for the Disability Fund, which is invested in similar assets.
-The earnings rate for the combined fund over the past year was 8.2%.
-We will continue to monitor the return assumption in future years. - > This review as of July 1, 2008 is based on financial information as of that date.
-Changes in the value of assets subsequent to that date, to the extent they exist, are not reflected.
-Declines in asset values may increase the recommended contribution rates for the Funds, while increases may decrease the recommended contribution rates.
+This 5.0% return assumption is consistent with the assumption currently used by the Board for the Disability Fund, which is invested in similar assets.
+The earnings rate for the combined fund over the past year was 0.2%. - > The Board may want to authorize a review of the assumptions, funding methods and reserving policies for this Fund.
+In particular, the Board way wish to consider a level cost funding approach consistent with that used by the Retirement Plan.